Genericity for non-wandering surface flows: Abstract

 \section{Abstract}

-Consider the set $\chi^r_{\mathrm{nw}}$ of non-wandering $C^r$ flows on a closed surface ($r = 0$ or $1$).
-Then such a flow can be approximated by regular non-wandering flows without heteroclinic connections nor locally dense orbits in $\chi^r_{\mathrm{nw}}$.
-Moreover we state the characterization of topologically stable non-wandering flow on $\S^2$ and the non-existence of structurally stable non-wandering flows on closed surfaces.
+Consider the set $\chi^0_{\mathrm{nw}}$ of non-wandering continuous flows on a closed surface.
+Then such a flow can be approximated by regular non-wandering flows without heteroclinic connections nor locally dense orbits in $\chi^0_{\mathrm{nw}}$.
+Using this approximation, we show that a non-wandering continuous flow on a closed connected surface is topologically stable if and only if the orbit space of it is homeomorphic to a closed interval.
+Moreover we state the non-existence of topologically stable non-wandering flows on closed surfaces which are not neither $\S^2$, $\mathbb{P}^2$, nor $\mathbb{K}^2$.